 Shall I compare thee to a summer’s day?
 Thou art more lovely and more temperate: Rough winds do shake the darling buds of May, And summer’s lease hath all too short a date: Sometime too hot the eye of heaven shines, And often is his gold complexion dimm’d; And every fair from fair sometime declines, By chance, or nature’s changing course, untrimm’d; But thy eternal summer shall not fade Nor lose possession of that fair thou ow’st; Nor shall Death brag thou wander’st in his shade, When in eternal lines to time thou grow’st; So long as men can breathe or eyes can see, So long lives this, and this gives life to thee.
 William Shakespeare.
 Sonnet 18.
 1609

 Breathe was shot in the early Spring of 2021, when the new growth on the deciduous trees appeared to almost glow in the hard morning light.
 The slow pace of shooting film, together being with these majestic trees allowed me to breathe, not just physically, but spiritually too.

 Sandy is an art photographer living and studying in Suffolk.
-Having been awarded a distinction grade for a Level 3 Diploma in Art and Design with UAL, she is currently studying for a BA in Photography at the University of Suffolk.
+Having been awarded a distinction grade for a Level 3 Diploma in Art and Design with UAL.
+She graduated this year with a First Class BA (Hons) in Photography from the University of Suffolk.

 Working mainly with analogue film, Sandy looks to focus on the interaction of light and shade; whilst exploring the fascinating relationship between the photographer, the photographed and the spectator.